Ray aviation

 Additional consideration will be given to candidates who are former Young Eagles, EAA student members, and actively participating in the EAA Flight Plan, specifically the Sporty’s Learn to Fly Course.

 Funding is dependent upon completion of meeting training milestones and submitting progress reports in a timely manner.
-Failure to meet milestone deadlines may result in the discontinuance of the award.
+Failure to meet milestone deadlines may result in the discontinuance of the award and money owed.

 Commitment

-Once selected by the chapter, the candidate will also be screened by EAA through an application process.
+Top chapter selections will be scheduled for in person interviews.
+Selected candidates will then be screened by EAA through an application process.
 If approved by EAA, the scholarship recipient will have to comply with the following requirements:

-Partake in two hours of chapter volunteer service per month, such as:
+Partake a minimum of two hours of chapter volunteer service per month, such as:

 Submit regular progress reports during monthly check-ins